What Happens If My Business Gets Hacked?

 Most damage happens after the breach.

-It is the moment leadership discovers whether the business was actually prepared for one.
+A cyberattack is rarely the moment a crisis begins.
+It's when leadership discovers whether the business was truly prepared for one.

 Then the phone rings.